Skip to main content

 Timeline

-No published timeline for the one-time redemption window.
-The Terms do not specify a deadline for the executor to contact Amex.
-Points remain at risk from the moment the account is cancelled.
-For voluntary cancellations (not death), points are forfeited immediately if no other MR-enrolled card is open, or within 30 days if another card remains.
+Amex does not publish a fixed timeline or deadline for the one-time redemption.
+Points remain at risk from the moment the Linked Card Account is cancelled.
+For voluntary cancellations unrelated to death, points are forfeited immediately if no other Membership Rewards-enrolled card is open.

 WebsiteSubmit claim online →